aenarete/KiteControllers.jl/README.md

 ### Flight Path Calculator (FPCA)
 The FPCA is a stateless component that calculates the coordinates of the attractor points and turn points that determine the flight path.
-In addition it calculates the desired turn radius of the turns.
+In addition, it calculates the desired turn radius of the turns.

 ### Flight Path Planner (FPP)
 The Flight Path Planner executes the planned flight path using a state machine.